Concourt candidate riles commissioners

-Constitutional Court candidate Judge Robert Nugent hit a nerve within the Judicial Service Commission (JSC) yesterday, saying he had previously withdrawn his candidacy because he did not trust the body following its handling of the complaint against Judge John Hlophe.
+Constitutional Court candidate Judge Robert Nugent hit a nerve within the Judicial Service Commission (JSC) on Saturday, saying he had previously withdrawn his candidacy because he did not trust the body following its handling of the complaint against Judge John Hlophe.

 Judge Nugent was being interviewed for a vacancy at the court along with three other judges – Ronnie Bosielo, Mandisa Maya and Ray Zondo – and was already at a disadvantage being the only white male.

 The JSC has had difficulty attracting candidates for Concourt, with only four people coming forward after the position was advertised for a second time.

 Four candidates is the bare minimum the JSC can interview because the constitution requires that at least four names be sent to President Jacob Zuma for consideration for a single vacancy.